 Edwin Wang-Ah Yip of Fort Myers, Florida, was born in Hong Kong and educated in Chinese fine art.
 In the United States, he has been a successful mural artist, and jewelry and wallpaper designer.
 He has degrees from the Hong Kong Buddhist College of Fine Art and certificates from the Royal Drawing Society in London and the School of Visual Arts, New York.

-Murals: Building a Community and Historic Punta Gorda Army Air Field
+Murals: Building a Community, original Historic Punta Gorda Army Air Field